CA-Meme-Forum/docs/docs/aoa.md

 - Election of the chairperson of the meeting
 - Election of meeting secretary
 - The eligibility of the meeting
-- Determination of the electoral roll
+- Determination of who is eligible to vote in the meeting
 - Approval of the agenda
-- Election of two people to adjust the minutes and be a vote counters
+- Election of two people to adjust the minutes and be vote counters
 - Discharge for last year's Executive Board
 - This year's budget and determination of the membership fee amount
 - Election of this year's Executive Board